quentinsf/IMAPdedup/README.md

     imapdedup.process(options, mboxes)

-This is nice because it doesn't require a password to be passed to the program via a command-line argument, where it could be seen by other users of the system.
-(This short startup file could be made read-only.)
 Note that you will normally need to include in your options class ALL of the options that you might specify on the command line.

+If you on a shared machine or filesystem and you are including sensitive information such as the password in this file, you may wish to set its permissions appropriately.

 ## Accessing the IMAP mailboxes via a local server